NapkinVisual/Napkin-Visual/docs/api-reference/advanced-usages/custom-initial-state.md

 # Custom reducer initial state

-For advanced users who wish to modify the initial state of kepler.gl reducer, kepler.gl provides a reducer `initialState` function. `Reducer.initialState` will take the custom state and return a new reducer function. `initialState` is only meant to be called where the store is initialized.
+For advanced users who wish to modify the initial state of the reducer, we provides a reducer `initialState` function. `Reducer.initialState` will take the custom state and return a new reducer function. `initialState` is only meant to be called where the store is initialized.
 The custom state passed in will be shallow merged with the default `initialState`.

 Here is an example modify `uiState` `initialState` to hide side panel, and selectively display map control button.